rhetoric101/morse-tutor/README_for_refactoring.md

 # Overall Goal

-Bruce Hall's implementation of the morse code tutor is a wonderful tool for learning morse code, but I found that the sound quality was harsh when I used headphones.
+Bruce Hall's implementation of the morse code tutor (https://github.com/bhall66/morse-tutor/blob/master/) is a wonderful tool for learning morse code, but I found that the sound quality was harsh when I used headphones.

-The goal of this project was to replace the original square wave tone (used for Morse code beeps) with a smoother sine wave, to produce a softer, less percussive sound that is easier on the ears and better for listening at higher volumes.
+I'm not a C++ programmer, but I asked ChatGPT to help me try to refactor the code to improve the sound quality.
+The goal of the project was to replace the original square wave tone (used for Morse code beeps) with a smoother sine wave, which would produce a softer, less percussive sound.

+This project is a fork of Bruce Hall's repository.

 # How We're Achieving It

 1. We had to bypass the normal audio for the tutor by adding jumpers directly off the ESP32 board to use the built-in DAC (digital-to-audio-converters) on the board.
 Here's what ChatGPT has us do:

   * Find GPIO25 on the ESP32 Board.
 GPIO25 will be labeled as 25 on the silkscreen or board diagram.
   * Wire GPIO25 to the audio output.
 Temporarily, run a jumper wire from GPIO25 to the input of your audio amplifier or the 3.5 mm jack’s input line.
   Later, with the help of a friend, we made an inline filter using a 10 µF capacitor in series between GPIO25 and the audio input to block DC (important with DAC).
   * Set up the ground jumper.
 We made sure the GND of your ESP32 was connected to the GND of your amplifier.

 2. Use the ESP32’s Built-in DAC.
 The ESP32 has two 8-bit Digital-to-Analog Converters (DACs) on pins 25 and 26.
 We use `dacWrite(pin, value)` to output a voltage corresponding to a value between 0–255.
 So:

   * `dacWrite(25, 128)` = ~midpoint voltage (silence)
   * `dacWrite(25, 255)` = max voltage
   * `dacWrite(25, 0)` = min voltage

   This lets us output a waveform by writing a sequence of values over time.

 3. Simulate a sine wave.
 We use a lookup table `(sineTable[])` to represent a full cycle of a sine wave.
 The values go from 128 (center), to 255 (peak), back to 128, then to 0 (valley), then back to 128.
 This table is indexed by a timer interrupt `(onTimer()`),